-The itching tends to be worse in the palms of the hands and soles of the feet.
+The itching tends to be more noticeable in the palms of the hands and soles of the feet.
 Exposure to heat usually worsens the itching, and people usually notice that it is worse at night.

-Treatment options usually depend on what type of liver disease a person has.
-Some doctors may prescribe cholestyramine (Questran), which results in less itching.
+Treatment options usually depend on the type of liver disease a person has.
+Some doctors may prescribe colesevelam (Welchol), which results in less itching.